mdlacasse/Owl/README.md

 ```python
 plan.setDefaultPlots('today')
 ```
 would change all graphs to report in today's dollars.
-Each plot can override the default by using the `value` parameters such as in
+Each plot can also override the default by using the `value` parameters such as in
 ```python
 plan.showGrossIncome(value='today')